teresaheidt/Readme/README.md

   * [Images](https://github.com/teresaheidt/readme-Title-images)

   # Installation:
-  Node Modules, JSON and Inquirer packages.
+  Node Modules, JSON and Inquirer packages

   # Usage:
-  Using the command line, answer the questions when prompted and the readme is generated.
+  Using the console answer the questions when prompted and the readme will be generated.

   # License:
  ![license](https://img.shields.io/badge/license-MIT-blue.svg)